mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Data-Methods.md

 ### Observations on written interactions with the alien in the drama

-**TO MOVE?**
+#### Exploring documentation and accessing technical help within the drama frame

+To develop the idea that participants could communicate directly with the aliens to ask help, I created a project in the shared glitch area that could be edited and viewed by participants.
+When in the vignette 4.1.b Mark asks "We’d like to ask the Weean some more questions (to overcome coding blockages), is that the best way to do it?", he is referring to that page.
+To seed this process, I had entered a question sent by Mark and Ed into the page, and written a response on behalf of the aliens.

 Dan and Toby also received help from the aliens to implement a pattern of creating random movement in their pac-man clone game.
 For this pair, the process of reading code answers gives the parent opportunity to deconstruct the code in detail to explore coding concepts.
 In later discussion, Dan uses the fiction of the alien to playfully chastise me for using code syntax which was harder for novices to read.

     "Mick, do you think the aliens would mind if we get rid of the switch statement and replace it with some if-thens?
 They're just showing off these aliens aren't they?"

-#### Exploring documentation and accessing technical help within the drama frame

-To develop the idea that participants could communicate directly with the aliens to ask help, I created a project in the shared glitch area that could be edited and viewed by participants.
-When in the vignette 4.1.b Mark asks "We’d like to ask the Weean some more questions (to overcome coding blockages), is that the best way to do it?", he is referring to that page.
-To seed this process, I had entered a question sent by Mark and Ed into the page, and written a response on behalf of the aliens.

-The process of writing down a request in a playful chat potentially addresses the barriers to asking fellow group members in an email group for help (noted in the previous chapter) by distancing the process.
-It also encourages adoption of professional practice of asking a written question to overcome a coding snag and thus builds experience of using technical terms.
+### Playful dialogue with the aliens unrelated to game making

 The process of asking the aliens for technical help within a code project sparked a playful process of informal chatting with the aliens.
 I noted the ad-hoc encounter in our end of session reflection.